jalantechnologies/handbook/engineering/onboarding-experienced-hire.md

 3. Raise a PR on Github to merge these changes against the develop branch.
 Please see raising [pull request etiquette](https://github.com/jalantechnologies/handbook/blob/main/engineering/pr-etiquette.md).

-4. Ping the link of PR on the `eng-onboarding` Slack channel for review.
+4. Ping the link of PR on the `Onboarding (Engineering)` channel for review.

 5. Once all comments in PR has been addressed and PR has been approved, please `Squash and Merge` the PR to develop branch (read [why](https://blog.pairworking.com/why-you-should-care-about-squash-and-merge-in-git-675856bf66b0))